LiWentomng/BoxInstSeg/README.md

 - [x] [DiscoBox (ICCV2021)](https://arxiv.org/abs/2105.06464v2)
 - [x] [BoxLevelset (ECCV2022)](https://arxiv.org/abs/2207.09055)

-**_Multiple pretrained models are coming soon based on the Pascal VOC and COCO and more datasets._**
+**_Multiple pretrained models based on the Pascal VOC and COCO and more datasets are coming soon._**

 ## Installation and Getting Started